Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 the way, where are you hiding her?"

 The poor man had a blank expression.
-He wasn't hiding her anywhere.
-So I
+He wasn't hiding my mother anywhere.

-said, "What about my Aunt Lynn?"
-Another confused look.
-Tom
+said, "What about my Aunt Lynn?
+I don't see her either" Another confused look.

-and Mike were with me preparing for us to enter as a threesome.
+and Mike were there beside me preparing for us to enter as a threesome.
 I asked both

 men if they had seen my mother or Aunt Lynn.
 Their looks